statsmodels/statsmodels/scikits/statsmodels/docs/source/var.rst

 where :math:`A_i` is a :math:`K \times K` coefficient matrix.

-We follow in large part the theory the methods described in `Lutkepohl (2005)
+We follow in large part the methods and notation of `Lutkepohl (2005)
 <http://www.springer.com/economics/econometrics/book/978-3-540-26239-8>`__,
 which we will not develop here.